Mullebrouck/Kaatje-Mullebrouck/visual_effects.md

     border: 1px dashed #000;
 }
 ```
-> No effect when backgroun-image property is set to fixed!
+> No effect when background-image property is set to fixed!

+___

+## Background-Size Property

+= **used to resize or scale background-image with values:**

+- Both percentage values for weight and height
+- Both pixel values for weight and height
+- cover (completely cover area --> Looks at smallest size to cover)
+- contain (completely one area --> Looks at biggest size to cover)